Skip to main content

 Most credit cards are variable-rate, meaning their APRs move up or down in response to changes in the prime rate, which typically follows the Fed’s decisions.
 That means members carrying a balance may see a little relief as rates adjust downward.

 Lower borrowing costs are welcome news for members seeking loans, but they can also mean slightly lower returns on savings products like CDs, certificates, or money market accounts.
+For savers, that tradeoff can feel discouraging—but it’s part of how the economy balances borrowing and saving.

 Members First Credit Union’s Commitment to You